Václav Železník: Creating an Ellipse given by 5 points

 In the case of a 2 × 2 matrix the determinant may be defined as

-Let’s try it on a 3×3 matrix – I pick and remove the column and row it is in and recieve a 2×2 matrix which is explained above.
+Let’s try it on a 3×3 matrix – I pick a and remove the column and row it is in and recieve a 2×2 matrix which is explained above.
 I hope this isn’t so difficult.

 BUT our matrix is 6×6 AaAahH pAnIC.